 A video produced by Iowa Public Television, in collaboration with Bringing History Home, introduces children to many concepts in this unit.
-Please contact Elise Fillpot to secure a copy of this resource.
+Directions for ordering this resource are available in the "Contacts" view of the BHH website.

 Definitions (for teacher background) from Random House College Dictionary (1972):